-it’s finally there!
-The brandnew 7Inch-Vinyl Memphis EP „Jackleen“ including the Songs „Jackleen“ and „Rid of it“!
-On top you will find a CD with both Songs + Bonus-Tracks „Sweet Incompletion“ and „Happy Worst Day“!!!
+In addition to our 7Inch-Vinyl Memphis EP „Jackleen“ including the Songs „Jackleen“ and „Rid of it“ there will be a CD with both Songs + Bonus-Tracks „Sweet Incompletion“ and „Happy Worst Day“!!!

 Please click here to pre-order our 7Inch-Vinyl with the new tracks.

 “It’s hard to believe that Beautiful Disasters is the debut album of a young man” one Bluesnews critic wrote about the first album in 2011.
 And you wouldn���t guess a 26-year-old German was behind the raspy voice of his second album Judgement Days either.
 Recently, Daniel Welbat flew to Memphis, Tennessee with his band of five to record two new songs at the legendary Sun Studio.

 On their new four-song EP Jackleen, recorded in Germany and the US, WellBad explores new musical paths, skillfully juggling rock, blues and jazz while always staying true to their own raw, authentic sound.
 The single EP is coming out on 7-inch vinyl in August 2016.